amzn/selling-partner-api-docs/guides/developer-guide/SellingPartnerApiDeveloperGuide.md

 1. The seller views the consent page, reviews and accepts the data access requested by your application, and then clicks the **Login to \[your application name\] now** button to continue.
 The seller can click the **Cancel** button to exit without authorizing.

-2. Amazon loads your sign-in Login URI (which you provided at application registration) into the browser, adding the following query parameters:
+2. Amazon loads your Login URI (which you provided at application registration) into the browser, adding the following query parameters:

 | **Parameter**             | **Description**     |
 | ------------------------- | ------------------  |